 Heat oven to 350 degrees.
 If using fresh Polish sausage, remove the meat from the casings and place in a large cast-iron or ovenproof skillet.
 Add the onion and peppers and cook until the sausage is cooked thoroughly and the vegetables are tender.

-Note: If using smoked sausage, cut into 1/4-inch-thick slices, place in skillet with onion, peppers and 1/4 cup water and steam, covered, until vegetables are cooked.
+Note: If using smoked sausage, cut into 1/4-inch-thick slices, place in skillet with onion, peppers, and 1/4 cup water and steam, covered, until vegetables are cooked.
 Remove cover and let any accumulated water evaporate.
 Add 2 tablespoons butter and proceed with recipe.

 Add kluski or potatoes and heat through.
 Add eggs and scramble on low, stirring constantly, until eggs are done to your taste.
 Adjust seasonings.
-Sprinkle cheese on top, completely covering surface, and place skillet in oven until cheese is melted.
+Sprinkle cheese on top, completely covering the surface, and place skillet in oven until cheese is melted.